Reporting Units

 You're an accountant, trying to figure out if a portion of a business can be considered a reporting unit.
 Your decision could go either way, except for this one fact.

-• The section of the business is not reporting its own revenue, expenses, and assets.
+• The section of the business is a group with its own inputs, processes, and outputs (or potential for outputs).

-Should this part of the business be considered a reporting unit?
+Is this part of the business a reporting unit?

 Answer: